bhoodream/react-image-parser/README.md

 # React-Image-Parser
-With this component, you can easily analyze the image and get all the colors.
+With this component, you can easily parse the image and get all the data you need.
+Now is: colors, size.

 ####Install:
 ```bash